NeoZorK/neozork-hld-prediction/docs/guides/wave-indicator-fastest-fixes.md

 6. **🆕 No Interpolation Between Segments** - Lines no longer interpolate between points where there are no signals, matching MQL5 behavior
 7. **🆕 No Black Lines (NOTRADE)** - Black segments are completely hidden, only red (BUY) and blue (SELL) lines are shown
 8. **🆕 Clean Legend Names** - Simplified legend names without "traces" or signal type suffixes
-9. **🆕 No Hover Hints** - Disabled hover tooltips to avoid "traces" hints on lower chart
+9. **🆕 Labeled Hover Hints** - Custom hover tooltips with clear labels for Wave, Fast Line, and MA Line

 ---